 The show was intended as a marketing tool for the cosmetics brand Nivea, which is a club sponsor, and included a move where players are seen mockingly applying cream to their faces.

 Milan dubbed the pre-match war dance 'La Tekitanka', with the name emblazoned on advertising boards, as well as online in the form of social media hashtags.

 The haka is a traditional war dance by the Maori people of New Zealand and is sacred to many in the island nation.

 War haka were originally performed by warriors before a battle to intimidate the opposition, but are also performed for welcoming guests or to acknowledge great achievements.

 The New Zealand sports teams' practice of performing a haka before international matches has made the dance more widely known around the world.

-of the dance being performed as a stunt.
+This isn't the first example of the dance being performed as a stunt.
 During the Rugby World Cup last year, New Zealand were left fuming when Matt Dawson, a 2003 World Cup winner with England, released a video ridiculing the haka.